Split-Community/split_support_tools/python_admin_api_tool/README.md

 python convert_json_csv.py
 ```

-In the same directoy of your json files.
+In the same directory of your json files.